WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

 2. Applied GloVe to train a dense word vector from Reuters corpus in NLTK
 3. Feature Engineering

-  3.1 Extract feature using feature hashing
+  3.2 Unify word format: remove punctuations, unify tense, singular & plural

-  3.2 Remove punctuations, unify tense, singular & plural
+  3.2 Extract feature using feature hashing based on the train word vector (step 2)

-  3.3 Pad word senquence (essentially a matrix)
+  3.3 Pad word senquence (essentially a matrix) to keep the same dimension

-4. Train a ConvoNet to predict the stock price movement.
+4. Trained a ConvoNet to predict the stock price movement based on a reasonable parameter selection
 5. The result shows a 15% percent improve on the validation set, and 1-2% percent improve on the test set